 - Smartphones – From shopping at your fingertips to email/video/text messages.
-Heck, sites like www.888casino.com/casino-games have made it possible to play slots or place bets from anywhere in the world with a signal!
+Sites like Titan Bingo have made it possible to play bingo games or place bets from anywhere in the world with a signal!
 I genuinely think that our children will find a world where we are not constantly contactable impossible to imagine.

 - Skype – It is extremely difficult to imagine a world where we can’t video chat with family and friends around the world.
 Skype has truly changed how we interact and communicate… and probably saved thousands of marriages and relationships in the process!